eclipse-basyx/basyx-java-server-sdk/basyx.aasregistry/basyx.aasregistry-service/README.md

 ## AAS Registry Bulk API

 The AAS Registry Bulk API facilitates efficient management of Asset Administration Shell (AAS) Descriptors through bulk operations.
-It is designed for high-volume handling, enabling batch creation, update, and deletion of AAS Descriptors, alongside querying operation statuses and results.
+It is designed for high-volume handling, enabling bulk creation, update, and deletion of AAS Descriptors, alongside querying operation statuses and results.

 _Note:_ This API is currently only available for the MongoDB backend.
 It's enabled automatically for this configuration.

 ### Endpoints

-- **POST /bulk/shell-descriptors**: Batch creation of AAS Descriptors.
+- **POST /bulk/shell-descriptors**: Bulk creation of AAS Descriptors.
 - **PUT /bulk/shell-descriptors**: Bulk update of existing AAS Descriptors.
-- **DELETE /bulk/shell-descriptors**: Batch deletion of AAS Descriptors by their identifiers.
+- **DELETE /bulk/shell-descriptors**: Bulk deletion of AAS Descriptors by their identifiers.
 - **GET /bulk/status/{handleId}**: Retrieve the status of a bulk operation.
 - **GET /bulk/result/{handleId}**: Obtain the result of a completed bulk operation.